KQM-git/TCL/docs/enemy-data/elementals/large-slime.md

 ![](/img/enemy/elemental/Enemy_Large_Geo_Slime_Icon.webp)

-Generally speaking, the crust of the earth is filled with Geo energy.
+Generally speaking, the crust of the earth is filled with Geo Energy.
 Geo Slimes that are formed this way have a similarly "down-to-earth" sort of feeling.

 ## Attacks

-* Geo slimes have a geo armor protecting them.
+* Geo slimes have a Geo armor protecting them.
 While protected, it will either:

 * Spew a rock at the player.
 * Jump high into the air, then land at the player's location after a short delay, stomping on the landing spot.